ibm-cloud-docs/containers/cs_troubleshoot.md

 {: tsResolve}
 Identify and restore the resource that causes the broken webhook.

 1. Create a test pod to get an error that identifies the broken webhook.
-The error message might have the name the broken webhook.
+The error message might have the name of the broken webhook.
     ```
     kubectl run webhook-test --generator=run-pod/v1 --image pause:latest
     ```